umasme/2025-2026/docs/Setup.md

-# UMASME Lunabotics - ROS 2 Development Environment
+# University of Miami　ASME Lunabotics - ROS 2 Development Environment

 This guide provides step-by-step instructions for setting up and using the ROS 2 development environment for this project.
 This setup uses a Docker container managed by Visual Studio Code to ensure that every developer has an identical and consistent environment, eliminating "it works on my machine" issues.